 Finding the Trailhead

-This hike will take you in a loop to various peaks, through the Observatory, and back to Vermont.
+This hike will take you in a loop to various peaks, through the Observatory, and back to the street just south of the Greek Theatre.

-Start up the trail to find a wide fire-road type of trail with some great views of downtown L.A.
+Start up the Riverside trail to find a wide fire road with some great views of downtown L.A.

 Before too long you’ll reach Glendale Peak.
-Follow the sign to go to Dante’s View.
+Follow the signs to go to Dante’s View.
 The views and scenery along the way should be pretty amazing.

 You’ll also have good views of the Observatory.

-Near Dante’s View there there is a park-like area with benches and palm trees.
+Near Dante’s View, there is a park-like area with benches and palm trees.
 It is an ideal place for a picnic or snack.

-To get back on the trail, walk to the left of the Observatory to find a trail that goes down the hill.
-Eventually, the trail will split off but try to keep on the one that goes towards the Greek Theatre.
+To get back on the trail and back to your car, walk to the left of the Observatory to find a trail that goes down the hill (it is marked).
+The trail will split, but keep heading down.
 You should end up on a side street just south of the Greek.
-From there, walk a short distance up Vermont back to lot G.
+From there, walk a short distance up Vermont back to your car in Lot G.

 - As I mentioned, parking is easy at this trail because you don’t have to go very far into the park.
-However, please be aware of any special events going on at the park which could derail your plans.
+However, please be aware of any special events going on at the park, especially concerts at the Greek, which could derail your plans.

 - This hike is great right after it has rained in the fall or spring.
 Avoid it on a hot summer day because there is minimal shade.